chollinger93/bridgefour/README.md

 - **Partitioning**: File assignment is greedy and not optimal
 - **Worker Stages**: Jobs start and complete, the leader only checks their state, not intermediate *stages* (i.e., we can't build a shuffle stage like `Map/Reduce` right now)
-- A sane **job interface** and a way to provide jars - the `BridgeFourJob` trait + an `ADT` is pretty dumb and nothing  but a  stop gap.
-See the article for details
 - **Global leader locks**: The `BackgroundWorker` is concurrency-safe, but you can start two jobs that work on the same data, causing races - the leader job controller uses a simple `Mutex[F]` to compensate
 - **Atomic** operations / 2 Phase Commits
 - **Consensus**: Leader is a Single Point of Failure